AckeeCZ/android-task-rick-and-morty/README.md

 ## Design

-We have our own unique design for this task which you can find in the Abstract [here](https://share.goabstract.com/9f8f1ad7-5b07-41ed-94f2-b915a0948453?collectionLayerId&mode).
+We have our own unique design for this task which you can find in the Figma [here](https://www.figma.com/file/0w76BZ8TviO2TQF84574Et/Rick-and-Morty-Test-Task-Design?node-id=0%3A360).
 There is separate design for iOS and
 Android so choose the correct one.
 There is also support for Dark mode and Design system definition.

 ## Repository